VIC.GOV.AU | Policy and Advisory Library

 • significant neglect of a child.

-Principals and VPS managers must notify CID as soon as possible after becoming aware of a reportable allegation, so that CID can assess the allegations and report them to the CCYP, if appropriate.
-Where allegations relate to a contractor and may not require notification to the CCYP, principals and VPS managers must still contact Conduct and Integrity Division for advice.
+Principals, nominated supervisors and VPS managers must notify CID as soon as possible after becoming aware of a reportable allegation, so that CID can assess the allegations and report them to the SSR, if appropriate.
+Where allegations relate to a contractor and may not require notification to the SSR, principals, nominated supervisors and VPS managers must still contact Conduct and Integrity Division for advice.

-The Scheme does not change a principal’s mandatory reporting or other reporting responsibilities.
+The scheme does not change a principal’s or nominated supervisor's mandatory reporting or other reporting responsibilities.

-Below is the appropriate reporting mechanism within the department to ensure appropriate notification to the CCYP under the Scheme.
+Below is the appropriate reporting mechanism within the department to ensure appropriate notification to the SSR under the scheme.

 Reporting mechanism under the Reportable Conduct Scheme